Table of Contents

 The above couple of examples are a useful guide as to what could potentially happen in a future crash.

-As it happens just after we received this question from our reader, Mike Maloney and Jeff Clark put out an article and video on the same topic.
+As it happens, Mike Maloney and Jeff Clark have also produced an article and video on the same topic.
 So you might want to check them out too.

 Here’s a table from Jeff Clark showing the US stock market “S&P 500’s nine biggest crashes since the mid-1970s, and how gold and silver performed during each.
 The green boxes mean they rose, yellow means they fell but less than stocks, and red signifies they fell more than stocks.”